Lebanese Bakery London

 In summary, the food was pretty decent.
 Personally, it was enough for lunch as it was light.
-I enjoyed the looks of the strawberry and halewah but that was the least favourite choice of item from them all.
+I enjoyed the looks of the strawberries and halewah but that was my least favourite choice of item from them all.
 In fairness, my brother-in-law decided to share the strawberry & haleweh with the people next to us, which was kind of him.

 Food: 5 out of 10